Oxford University Cycling Club

+Based on the information from the Wikipedia article, here is the code for the Oxford University Cycling Club infobox.

 Oxford University Cycling Club (O.U.C.C.) is a cycling club for students and associated members of the University of Oxford.
 Via earlier incarnations, the Dark Blue Bicycle Club (D.B.B.C.) and the Oxford University Bicycle Club (O.U.Bi.C.), it has a history reaching back to the very origins of club and competitive cycling.

 Cycling is a discretionary full blue sport at Oxford with half blues awarded to the three riders comprising the fastest Oxford team in the Varsity Match against Cambridge, as well as three full blues awarded at the captain's discretion.

 History

 Early years

 The history of club cycling at the University of Oxford, is extremely long and distinguished, but not continuous.
 The club has existed under three different names, and there have been periods during which no functioning club has been at all apparent.
 The Dark Blue Bicycle Club (taking its name from the identifying sporting colour of the University, known otherwise as Oxford Blue) was founded in 1873.
 Its stated objects were "the holding of meets and races, the arrangement of tours, and generally to facilitate and encourage bicycling in the University".
 Those local aims were soon to have national application as the club became centrally involved in forming and shaping the bodies that would organize competitive and recreational cycling in England and Wales in the last quarter of the nineteenth century.
 It was one of the eight clubs that met in Westminster on 7 September 1875 to establish an Amateur Championship.
 Founder members of the D.B.B.C. included the three who would represent Oxford in the first cycling Varsity match, which was held in 1874: Edgar Wing (Worcester Coll.), Charles Penrose (Oriel Coll.), and Charles F. Read (Queen’s Coll.) and, according to his own recollection, Edmund Denniss (Hertford Coll.).
 Rivalry between the two university clubs soon extended to the Hour Record, being first set and then bettered by their riders three times between 1876 and 1879, the two latter by Dark Blues, Weir and Christie.

 In May 1881, the club changed its name to the Oxford University Bicycle Club, abbreviated to O.U.Bi.C.; the "i" distinguishing it from the Oxford University Boat Club.
 In Lent Term, 1882, the membership of the club stood at 44.
 The club continued as O.U.Bi.C. until it fell dormant in 1903.
 Since its inauguration, the Varsity match had been contested every year apart from 1885 (not held) and 1895 (abandoned), while over that period the format of the competition had varied considerably, from a road race between the two university towns to a track race meet.